Ilkeston holds the distinction of being the first town in Derbyshire to have adopted and operated a fully electrical tramway system.

 Despite earlier calculations, it was finally estimated that the cost of the construction of the system would amount to a total of £80,345.
 This accounted for £32,479, for the construction of the power station and £47,848 for the construction of the tramway and eight tram cars.
 Approximately £8,000 was added to the total figure to cover any unforeseen extra costs.

-Construction should have begun in August 1900 and scheduled for completion by August the following year.
-In the event, work did not begin until November 1901.
+Construction should have begun in August 1900 and had been scheduled for completion by August the following year.
+In the event, work did not begin until November 1901, mostly due to delays in the provision of an adequate electric supply.
 When work was finally completed the system consisted of 3.85 miles of track and overhead cable — nine tramcars (as opposed to the original eight) — and the tram depot and offices on Park Road.

 The townsfolk of Ilkeston could now look forward to travelling with comparative ease — from Church Street in Cotmanhay — along Cotmanhay Road to the bottom of Bath Street — up Bath Street to the junction of Station Road, from where a change of tramcar would take the passenger down to Ilkeston Junction.
 From Bath Street the traveller could then continue to the Market Place — along South Street — down Nottingham Road and eventually through to Hallam Fields.